5* Longueville Manor with £100 credit, Jersey

 This stunning manor house is the Channel Island's most highly acclaimed hotel and the only member of the exclusive Relais and Chateaux luxury hotel collection.

 Prices are per person based on 2 adults sharing and are subject to availability.
-Prices include accommodation with breakfast and travel by sea from Poole with standard car or by air from Gatwick and subject to days of travel and seasonality of operation also Liverpool, Luton, Manchester, Belfast International, plus from the following airports with the addition of a supplement: Aberdeen, Birmingham, Bristol, East Midlands, Exeter, Glasgow, Humberside, Leeds Bradford, Newcastle, Norwich, Newquay, Southampton and Stansted.
+Prices include accommodation with breakfast and travel by air from Gatwick and subject to days of travel and seasonality of operation also Liverpool, Manchester and Glasgow plus from the following airports with the addition of a supplement: East Midlands, Birmingham, Bristol, Southampton and Exeter.
 Excludes Christmas.

 Prices are per person based on 2 adults sharing (unless stated otherwise).
 Subject to availability, terms and conditions apply.

 With 45 miles of coastline, Jersey has some of the best and most varied beaches in the British Isles from intimate coves with rock pools teeming with marine life to glorious expanses of golden sand.
 Inland, Jersey is every bit as captivating with traffic-calmed lanes, historic landmarks, beautiful private gardens and activities galore.